cbornet/IT-Blog/_posts/Architecture/2020-02-13-estimating-when-a-message-will-be-consumed-in-kafka.md

 ![]({{ site.baseurl }}/assets/images/Architecture/kafka-lag-stats/consumer_lag_speed.jpg)

 Kafka doesn't retain the consumer offsets for a given timestamps like it does for the producer offsets.
-So the strategy we used was to run a service that would snapshot the consumer offsets at regular intervals using the [listConsumerGroupOffsets](https://kafka.apache.org/24/javadoc/org/apache/kafka/clients/admin/Admin.html#listConsumerGroupOffsets-java.lang.String-) method of a Kaka admin client.
+So the strategy we used was to run a service that would snapshot the consumer offsets at regular intervals using the [listConsumerGroupOffsets](https://kafka.apache.org/24/javadoc/org/apache/kafka/clients/admin/Admin.html#listConsumerGroupOffsets-java.lang.String-) method of a Kafka admin client.
 Those snapshots are stored in an in-memory circular buffer.
 Then we can compute the speed of consumption at a given time using these snapshots.
 We then filter these speeds to only keep the ones where the consumer is lagging and compute a weighed average over a period of time.